Menu

 Life Members

-The criteria for consideration as a Life Member is extensive and exceptional service to the IRMTNZ and the music teaching profession.
-Life Members are elected by a majority of three-fourths of members present at the AGM.
-There are a maximum of 5 Life Members at any one time.
+The criteria for consideration as a Life Member IRMTNZ is extensive and exceptional service to the IRMTNZ and the music teaching profession.
+Life Members are elected by a majority of three-quarters of members present at the AGM.

-We have five Life Members who have spent many years sharing their valuable knowledge and expertise and making a major contribution to the music teaching profession:
+Currently we have four Life Members who have spent many years sharing their valuable knowledge and expertise and making a major contribution to the music teaching profession:

 Wallace Woodley QSO of Christchurch